spipm/Depix/README.md

 * The algorithm matches by integer block-boundaries.
 As a result, it has the underlying assumption that for all characters rendered (both in the de Brujin sequence and the pixelated image), the text positioning is done at pixel level.
 However, some modern text rasterizers position text [at sub-pixel accuracies](http://agg.sourceforge.net/antigrain.com/research/font_rasterization/).
 * ~~The algorithm currently performs pixel averaging in the image's gamma-corrected RGB space.
 As a result, it cannot reconstruct images pixelated using linear RGB.~~
+* You need to know the font specifications and in some cases the screen settings with which the screenshot was taken.
+* This approach doesn't work if additional image compression is performed.

 ### Future development